Apple’s New Ad Highlights iMessage Encryption

 “At Apple, we believe privacy is a fundamental human right.
 And so much of your personal information — information you have a right to keep private — lives on your Apple devices,” the policy states.
 “Every Apple product is designed from the ground up to protect that information.
 And to empower you to choose what you share and with whom.”

 Apple’s iMessage encryption ad is the third video in its privacy series.
 The first video debuted in March and served as a more general introduction to Apple’s new iPhone advertising thrust.
-The first video outlined the many ways humans need privacy and why the iPhone is a solid option if privacy matters.
+This video outlined the many ways humans need privacy, and why the iPhone is a solid option for those who demand it.
 The second video, which also aired in March, highlighted anti-ad tracking features Apple implemented in Safari.
 Apple states that its native browser limits websites from tracking its customers across the web “because what you browse should be your business.”

 Apple faced quite a bit of backlash earlier this year after it was revealed that there was a major flaw within its FaceTime video chatting service on iOS 12, as previously reported by The Inquisitr.